 Your eye will be numbed with topical anaesthetic eye drops.
 Although ICL in Melbourne is not typically conducted under general anaesthesia, you can be offered a light sedative to help you relax if you’re feeling anxious.
 A folded intraocular contact lens is inserted through a keyhole incision in the cornea and then gently manipulated to unfold into place.
 Your eye is then administered preventative antibiotics to minimise your risk of infection from the procedure.

-You can expect excellent vision immediately after the surgery but the eye will continue to heal over the following weeks, and you will experience no physical discomfort from the presence of the ICL.
+You may notice an improvement in your vision soon after surgery, although your eye will continue to heal over the following weeks.
+Most patients do not notice the presence of the ICL, however comfort and recovery can vary between individuals.
 The ophthalmology team will organise review appointments with you to ensure the healing process occurs as expected.

 Patients interested in ICL surgery are invited to organise their initial appointment with our team.